 By Mario Alexandre · March 27, 2026 · 11 min read

-Theory is useful but examples are better.
-Here are 10 real prompt engineering examples showing exactly how sinc-LLM's 6-band decomposition transforms vague prompts into precise specifications — and the measurable difference in output quality.
+Theory is good.
+But examples are better.
+Here are 10 real prompt engineering examples.
+They show exactly how sinc-LLM's 6-band system turns vague prompts into clear ones.
+You can see the difference in the output right away.

-Each example follows the same pattern: raw prompt, what is wrong with it (which bands are missing), the structured version, and the result.
+Each example works the same way.
+You see the raw prompt first.
+Then you see what is wrong with it and which bands are missing.
+Then you see the structured version.
+Then you see the result.

 "Write a blog post about remote work productivity"